 Quaintrelle (3936 N Mississippi Ave.
 Portland, OR // 503.200.5787)

 8. Brunch: Verdigris

-Brunch is another topic that could exhaust multiple posts.
+Brunch is another topic that could exhaust multiple posts (make sure to see our list of 25 best brunch spots in Portland).
 A favorite for a refined French-inspired mid-morning meal is Verdigris, where you can score an order of 60 Minute Eggs, Smithfield Ham and Duck Fried Hash Browns with Brown Butter Hollandaise.
 Bonus points for being in one of Portland’s most beautiful Irvington neighborhood, so be certain to stroll after your fill.

 Also: Milk Glass Market, for Nordic fare: Broder, for the hottest brunch in Portland right now: Proud Mary, for Southernish: Trinket, for amazing biscuits and lines: Pine State Biscuits, pop-up: Hunnymilk, for a great brunch burger: Southfork, downtown: Irving Street Kitchen; Cuban: Pambiche